 - "1.
 Regulated Mutual Funds and Mutual Fund Administrators must have policies and procedures in place as required by the AMLRs.
 These shall include policies and procedures to- (1) identify and report suspicious activity; (2) monitor and ensure compliance with AML/CFT legislative and regulatory requirements; and (3) test the efficacy and efficiency of their AML/CFT systems and update such systems, if necessary, to comply with their AML/CFT obligations (the "Procedures"). - 2.
 Both Mutual Funds and their Mutual Fund Administrators subject to the AMLRs have separate obligations to maintain and implement such Procedures in respect of their relevant financial business. - 3.
 The ultimate responsibility for maintaining and implementing adequate Procedures and complying with the applicable AML/CFT obligations remains with the Mutual Funds and Mutual Fund Administrators. - 4.
 Mutual Funds and Mutual Fund Administrators may meet their obligations in relation to their Procedures by either- (1) implementing their Procedures directly; (2) delegating the performance of the Procedures to a person; or (3) relying on a person to perform the Procedures. - 5.
 Where an FSP that is a Mutual Fund or Mutual Fund Administrator chooses to delegate the performance of the Procedures to a person, the FSP should adopt the principles set out in Part II, Section 10.
 C. ("Outsourcing"). - 6.
 Similarly, where an FSP that is a Mutual Fund or Mutual Fund Administrator chooses to rely on a person for the performance of the Procedures, the FSP should adopt the principles set out in paragraphs 1 through 5 under 8C of Part II, Section 2.
 C. - 7.
-The operators of the Mutual Funds or Mutual Fund Administrators should document, either as a board resolution or otherwise, the manner in which the FSP has met its obligation to maintain and implement Procedures.
+The operators of the Mutual Funds or Mutual Fund Administrators should document, either as a board resolution or other appropriate documentation (such as a supplement/update to existing policies and procedures or detailed appendix to an existing agreement, in the case of an delegation or reliance arrangement), the manner in which the FSP has met its obligation to maintain and implement Procedures.